 - Is the money backed by the full faith and credit of the central bank?
 Cash and central bank digital currencies are, but bank deposits are not.
 That's why they need deposit insurance.

-- Does the money exist in bearer form (whether physical or digital) such that it can be exchanged peer-to-peer with no intermediary?
+- Does the money exist in a form (whether physical or digital) such that it can be exchanged peer-to-peer with no intermediary?

 With this understanding, let's look at the benefits central bank digital currencies might deliver.